goschtl/zope/Zope3/branches/3.2/releases/Zope/README.txt

   python2.4 install.py -q build
   python2.4 install.py -q install --home "/opt/Zope-3.2.0"

 You now have a complete Zope 3 installation.
+You can test it by changing to the install directory and running bin/zopetest

 Windows (installer)